johnrsibert/JonzPandemic/index.md

 ## How dangerous is it?
-The number of reported deaths divided by the number of reported cases, or case-fatality ratio, is often considered to be a measure of the risk of dying from a pandemic [CDC Principles of Epidemiology](https://www.cdc.gov/csels/dsepd/ss1978/lesson3/section3.html).
+The number of reported deaths divided by the number of reported cases, or case-fatality ratio (CFR), is often considered to be a measure of the risk of dying from a pandemic [CDC Principles of Epidemiology](https://www.cdc.gov/csels/dsepd/ss1978/lesson3/section3.html).
 The following plots illustrate trends in deaths and cases and summarizes